SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 to enable the outside world to discover its current calculated volume.

 Read-only computed properties are not the same as constant properties.
+They have some similarities,
-Neither can have its value set by external users of the class or structure, but they differ considerably in how their values are retrieved.
+in that neither can have their value set by external users of the class or structure, but they differ considerably in how their values are retrieved.
 Constant properties are assigned their own storage, and the contents of this storage cannot be changed to a different value